crystal-lang/crystal-book/docs/tutorials/basics/60_methods.md

 say_hello "Crystal"
 ```

-!!! tip
+> TIP:
-    Arguments at method calls are typically placed in parentheses, but it can often be omitted. `say_hello "World"`
+> Arguments at method calls are typically placed in parentheses, but it can often be omitted. `say_hello "World"`
-    and `say_hello("World")` are syntactically equivalent.
+> and `say_hello("World")` are syntactically equivalent.
+>

-    It's generally recommended to use parentheses because it avoids ambiguity.
+> It's generally recommended to use parentheses because it avoids ambiguity.
 But they're often omitted if the
-    expression reads like natural language.
+> expression reads like natural language.

 ### Default arguments